-Negative experiences and distressing life events associated to COVID-19 can affect the mental health of students and their parents, we are well prepared to offer the right help at the right time.
-Our belief is that "it could happen here" and "we have the interest of the children" as our priority.
+In our school we acknowledge the negative experiences and distressing life events associated to COVID-19 and this can still affect the mental health of our students and their parents, we are well prepared to offer the right help at the right time.

-1.3 This policy is available to parents/carers on our website www.josephleckieacademy.co.uk

-All staff (this includes volunteers) are aware of the safeguarding procedures in the Academy and these are explained as part of staff induction.

-This includes:

-- the Child Protection Policy; - the Staff Code of Conduct - the safeguarding response to children who go missing from education - the role of the Designated Safeguarding Lead (including the identity of the Designated Safeguarding Lead and any Deputies). - Keeping children safe in education (from 1 September 2021) (Part one and Annex A)
+- 1.3 This policy is available to parents/carers on our website www.josephleckieacademy.co.uk All staff (this includes volunteers) are aware of the safeguarding procedures in the Academy and these are explained as part of staff induction.
+This includes: - the Child Protection and Safeguarding Policy. - the Staff Code of Conduct. - the safeguarding response to children who go missing from education. - the role of the Designated Safeguarding Lead (including the identity of the Designated Safeguarding Lead and any Deputies). - Keeping Children Safe in Education (from 1 September 2022) (Part one and Annex A)